pact-foundation/pact-ruby/README.md

 ### Service Provider project

-#### Configure your service provider
+#### 1. Create the skeleton API

+Create your API class using the framework of your choice (e.g. Sinatra, Grape) - leave the methods unimplemented, we're doing Test First Develoment, remember?

+#### 2. Tell your provider that it needs to honour the pact file you made earlier

 Create a `pact_helper.rb` in your service provider project.
 The file must be called pact_helper.rb, however there is some flexibility in where it can be stored.
-The recommended place is `specs/service_providers/pact_helper.rb`.
+The recommended place is `specs/service_consumers/pact_helper.rb`.

 ```ruby
 require 'my_app' # Require the boot files for your app